 Answer the question, and then assign those dollars where they’re needed most in the budget.

 When you realize your money is a finite resource and you name one job—and only one job—for each dollar, the money starts to feel a little bit scarce.
-But scarcity is actually a good thing—it gives you clarity.
+Don’t panic!
+Scarcity is actually a good thing—it gives you clarity.

 Step #5: Track your spending.